Interacting Dirac Materials: Interacting Dirac materials

-where $\gamma_1$ is Stieltjes constant and $\gamma$ is the Euler-gamma function.
-Here, we have expanded the integral around $\epsilon = 0$, which appears in Eq.~\ref{eq.26}.
-We notice that the first term diverges for $\epsilon = 0$.
-However, this divergence can be removed by suitably renormalizing our original bare bosons.
-The finite second term in Eq.~\ref{eq.27}, governs the overall temperature dependence of the self-energy for each of the three channels.
-At this point, we would like to mention that the possibility of the formation of a Bose-Einstein condensate is ignored by assuming that the relevant temperature is always larger than the corresponding condensation temperature (the condensation temperature for parabolic bosons is absolute zero in two-dimension).
+where $L=Na$ and $\beta = 1/T$ in the unit of Boltzmann constant $k_B = 1$.
+At this point, we would like to mention that the possibility of the formation of a Bose-Einstein condensate is ignored by assuming that the relevant temperature is always larger than the corresponding condensation temperature (the condensation temperature for parabolic bosons is absolute zero in the two-dimensions).
 Consequently, we obtain

-The momentum-dependent renormalization of the bare Dirac spectrum is therefore, governed by the integral in Eq.~\ref{eq.28}.
-We would also like to mention that there is no true long-range order for bosons in two-dimension following Mermin-Wagner theorem.
-Hence, the diverging self-energy following Eq.~\ref{eq.27} is not physical.
-On the other hand, within the approximation of our model, we are only interested in the renormalization of the injected boson (by external source) following the scattering with the thermally excited ``\textit{ghost-boson}''.
-At zero temperature there are no thermally excited down bosons and consequently, the macroscopic population of the bosons (the first term in Eq.~\ref{eq.27}) is not physically relevant in this model.

-Finally, we move on to analyze the specific momentum-dependence of the self-energy as in Eq.~\ref{eq.28}.
-A conventional screened Coulomb interaction (similar to the one explained in Sec.~\ref{sec:interactions} B) is incorporated for the charged bosons.
-The relevant analysis of the momentum-dependence of the self-energy is provided in Appendix~\ref{sec:Correction}; following which we obtain an increase in the renormalized Dirac velocity.
-We also find that the Dirac cone is preserved for a weak Coulomb interaction.
+The diverging logarithmic pre-factor in the bosonic case is in stark contrast to the logarithmic divergence for the Dirac fermions case (see Eq.~\ref{eq.4}).
+In the latter case, it is associated with an ultraviolet energy scale ($\Lambda$), whereas for the bosonic system, we have an infrared energy scale ($N$) which dictates the overall size of the underlying system.
+The momentum-dependent renormalization is consequently governed by the remaining integral in Eq.~\ref{eq.28}.
+The relevant analysis of the momentum-dependence of the self-energy is provided in~\ref{sec:Correction}.
+The renormalized spectrum is shown in Fig.~\ref{fig:App_Fig6}.
+We notice that the Coulomb repulsion does not lead to any gap opening at the Dirac point.
+Instead, the Dirac velocity is renormalized upward.